hemashreems-1126/RiskLens-AI/README.md

 # RiskLens AI

 **An AI agent that investigates suspicious payments before a human ever sees them.**
-AI Risk Manager track.
+Built for the Razorpay AI Buildathon 2026 — AI Risk Manager track.

 All data used is **synthetic**.
-No real paysim, customer, or payment data is used anywhere in this project.
+No real Razorpay, customer, or payment data is used anywhere in this project.

+**🔗 Live demo: [risklens-frontend-z0n3.onrender.com](https://risklens-frontend-z0n3.onrender.com)** — no install needed, click and explore.
+> Runs on a free tier that sleeps after inactivity — if it looks blank for the first ~40 seconds, it's just waking up, not broken.

 ---